 Will a Skincare Detox Really Work?

-To answer this question, I want to start by talking about what “detox” really means.
-Medically speaking, detoxification refers to toxic substances being removed from the body.
-But when it comes to beauty, the word “detox” is unregulated and its meaning is vague at best, which is why I like to think of it as a “reset.”
+To answer this question, I want to start by talking about what the word “detox” really means.
+Medically speaking, detoxification refers to the removal of toxic substances from the body.
+When it comes to beauty, the word “detox” is unregulated.
+Its meaning is vague at best, which is why I like to think of it as a “reset.”
 In other words, your skin is acting up, so you strip everything down to bare bones.
 It’s kind of like cleaning up your diet after the holidays.
 You stop eating rich foods and go back to basics to feel more balanced.

-If you’re considering a skincare detox, the first thing you want to do is ask yourself, “What problem am I trying to solve?”
+Before committing to a skincare detox, ask yourself, “what problem am I trying to solve?”
 If you can’t clearly answer this question, then a skincare detox might not be for you.
-That said, here are some of the problems that could be improved by a skincare detox:
+That said, there are some issues that can be improved by a skincare detox:

-Eczema, Perioral Dermatitis, Rosacea, and Other Inflammatory Conditions
+Eczema, Perioral Dermatitis, Rosacea, or Other Inflammatory Conditions

-In my opinion, those with acne probably won’t benefit from a skincare detox.
-Most acne, especially adult acne, is caused by internal hormonal factors.
-Topical products are simply used to help manage the situation.
+In my opinion, people who are struggling with breakouts probably won’t benefit from a skincare detox.
+Most acne, and especially adult acne, is caused by hormonal factors.
+Skincare products are simply used to help manage the situation.

-That said, if you have breakouts, using harsh or drying products can actually exacerbate the situation.
+That said, if you have breakouts, using harsh or overly drying products can actually exacerbate the situation.
 Breakouts happen when oil gets trapped inside pores by dead skin.
 This creates an environment where bacteria can thrive.
 If you’re using harsh or overly drying products, you could actually be making the situation worse by causing more dry, dead skin cell build-up.
-Not to mention, you could be causing excess irritation (irritated skin is more likely to break out than healthy, balanced skin.
-Removing irritating products will help your skin repair itself and create an environment where breakouts are less likely to occur.
+Not to mention, you could be causing excess irritation (irritated skin is more likely to break out than balanced skin).
+So, in this way, removing irritating products from your routine can create an environment where breakouts are less likely to occur.

 What’s the Best Way to Go About a Skincare Detox?